Richard F. Cleveland: Politics

-Cleveland supported the presidential candidacies of Franklin Delano Roosevelt, Alfred M. Landon, Wendell L. Wilkie, and Dwight D. Eisenhower.
+Cleveland supported the presidential candidacies of Franklin Delano Roosevelt, Alfred M. Landon, Wendell L. Willkie, and Dwight D. Eisenhower.

 In 1967, he served as a delegate to the Maryland Constitutional Convention.

 Personal life

 In 1923, Cleveland married Ellen Douglass Gailor (d.
 1954), daughter of Thomas F. Gailor, an Episcopal bishop in Tennessee, after having met her abroad.
 Ellen, a teacher, was a graduate of Vassar College and Columbia University, where she received a master's degree.
 Before divorcing in 1940 due to Ellen's alcoholism, they had three children: